PetrGlad/statmoments/README-GPU.md

 cupy.cuda.device.Device().compute_capability
 ```

-Reinstallation or library changes may cause CUDA to load.
-For example you may get an "Unknown Error".
+Reinstallation, library changes, or drive upgrade may cause CUDA to load.
+For example, you may get an "CUDA error: unknown error" or "Error: cudaErrorUnknown: unknown error".
-In that case cleaning compiled kernel cache may help:
+In that case cleaning compiled kernel cache (and in some cases also rebooting the system) may help:
 ```
 rm -r "$HOME/.nv"
 ```